The Renaissance castle located on the southern side of Kossuth Square is one of Hungary’s most outstanding monuments, the town’s symbol.

 Its first written mention is from 1288.
-In the 13th century it used to bear the name of St. Peter, while at the end of the 17th century it was already named after St. Mark.
-The twin windows of its tower, its ornate gateway, the Romanesque gate used as entrance to its vestry, and the building’s eastern orientation are reminders of its Romanesque origin.
+In the 13th century, it used to bear the name of St. Peter, while at the end of the 17th century it was already named after St. Mark.
+The twin windows of its tower, its ornate gateway, the Romanesque gate used as an entrance to its vestry, and the building’s eastern orientation are reminders of its Romanesque origin.
 During its reconstruction in 1933, the church was given a Neo-Romanesque exterior.
 During the renovations of 1973 further Romanesque remains were found.
 Within the church the artist József Pruzdik painted four scenes from the life of St. Mark and one from the life of Jesus, using a fresco technique.

 Evangelical Church (3 Sylvester Street)

 After the declaration of the Act of Tolerance 218 Evangelical churches were built in Hungary in the years 1782-1787.

 In Sárvár, a total of 133 Evangelicals bought plots for the school and the church.
 The first church was destroyed in the fire of 3 May 1829.
 The new church was built in a Classicist style from public donations in 1834-36.
 Its builder was the Sárvár architect Sámuel Geschrey.
 The church’s main characteristic is the vestry wall, used widely in Transdanubia to separate the apse from the church.
 With its white-painted walls and harmonious proportions, it is a fine example of the Classicist church architecture of Transdanubia.